-Choose Workspace > Primary Display > (Monitor Name), which reverses the contents of both monitors in dual screen mode.
+Choose Workspace > Primary Display > Display 1 or Display 2, which reverses the contents of both monitors in dual screen mode.

 Customizing the Fairlight Page

 The default layout is quite efficient for a number of tasks on most displays.
 You can always return to the default layout by choosing Workspace > Reset UI Layout.
 However, the Fairlight page can be customized to create more room for specific areas of the interface to accommodate different tasks.